-A. To become a Member, a Candidate must be sponsored by an SYC voting Member.
-Your sponsor will need to obtain the Application Packet from the Membership office Monday through Friday between 8:30 a.m. and 4:30 p.m.; additionally, Application Packets can be emailed and writable PDF’s may be obtained through the Member’s only portion of the SYC website.
-You have 90 days in which to complete the Application Packet.
-All applications will be reviewed by the Membership Committee and approved by the Board of Trustees.
-Processing time takes 30-60 days once the completed Application Packet has been received.
+A. To become a Member, a Candidate must be sponsored by one SYC voting member and recommended by three SYC voting members.
+Your sponsor will need to check out an Application Packet from the Membership Director or online.
+Additionally, Application Packets can be mailed to a sponsoring member.
+You have 90 days from the date of issue in which to complete the Application Packet.
+All completed applications will be reviewed by the Membership Committee and approved by the Board of Trustees.
+Processing time takes 30-60 days once the completed application has been received.

-A. If you are active in boating and get involved in the local boating activities most likely you will meet someone that is a SYC member and they can introduce you to others - "start asking around".
-Social Media, such as Facebook or LinkedIn can help provide connections based on employers, professional associations and others within your network.
+A. If you are active in boating and get involved in the local boating activities, you will most likely meet someone who is a member of SYC and they can introduce you to others - simply start asking around.
+Social Media, such as Facebook or LinkedIn, can help provide connections based on employers, professional associations and others within your network.
 Follow our pages and join the conversations.

 A. No - the fee is non-refundable and non-transferable.
 Seattle Yacht Club membership is a non-equity membership.

-A. Yes - After your membership has been approved by the Board of Trustees, you will receive a letter from the Club Secretary indicating the Board's decision.
+A. Yes - after your membership has been approved by the Board of Trustees, you will receive a letter from the Club Secretary indicating the Board's decision.
 Enclosed with the letter is a "Final Application".
 This is to be returned with the initiation fee.
-Upon the candidate's request, a payment plan is available in which 1/5 of the entry fee is paid down and the remaining 4/5 is financed for up to 5 years at 0% interest.
+Upon the candidate's request, a payment plan is available in which 20% of the entry fee is paid as a down payment and the remaining 80% is financed for up to 5 years at 0% interest.

-A. As of February 1, 2014 SYC established Joint Membership which allows for both parties in a marriage to be equal Members.
-The membership classification for purposes of determining the initiation fees and dues of the Joint Membership couple shall be determined as follows.
-For couples joining the Club after the Effective Date, initiation fees and dues shall be based on the age of the oldest member of the couple.
+A. As of February 1, 2014 SYC established Joint Membership, which allows for both people in a marriage to be equal members.
+The membership classification for purposes of determining the initiation fees and dues of the Joint Membership couple shall be determined as follows: For couples joining the Club after the Effective Date, initiation fees and dues shall be based on the age of the eldest member of the couple.
 A candidate may also elect to join as an Individual Member.

-A. An active interest in boating.
+A. An active interest in boating in the Northwest.
 Boat ownership is strongly recommended for applicants over age 36.
 Membership will not be approved if applying for business reasons.
-(For more specific questions, please contact the SYC Membership Director)
+For more specific questions, please contact the SYC Membership Director.

 - Cortes Bay – Desolation Sound, B.C.